primer/octicons/.github/CONTRIBUTING.md

 ## Step 2, Edit:

 In your duplicate file, make proposed changes.
 In the example, we’ll change the logo red.
+It will also simplify things if you give your file a unique name ie _Octicons (Jon’s Changes)_.

 [<img src="https://user-images.githubusercontent.com/54012/37803022-14d1a0fe-2dea-11e8-862d-b7ef22c918cf.gif" width="400"/>](https://user-images.githubusercontent.com/54012/37803022-14d1a0fe-2dea-11e8-862d-b7ef22c918cf.gif)

 ## Step 3, Share:

 Make sure your duplicate file can be viewed by others.
 In the share menu "Anyone with link" should be set to "can view".
 Copy the link.
-It will also simplify things if you give your file a unique name ie _Octicons (Jon’s Changes)_.

 [<img src="https://user-images.githubusercontent.com/54012/37803059-3ca54432-2dea-11e8-8c27-36c83a2dc5cb.gif" width="400"/>](https://user-images.githubusercontent.com/54012/37803059-3ca54432-2dea-11e8-8c27-36c83a2dc5cb.gif)

 ## Step 4, Pull Request: _(Optional)_

-You can submit a pull request with the url of your updated file.
+You can submit a pull request updating the `figma.url` configuration in the root [package.json](https://github.com/primer/octicons/blob/master/package.json#L10) with your figma file.
 Doing so will generate alpha releases of [all the libraries that distribute Octicons](https://github.com/primer/octicons#libraries).
-Change the figma url configuration in the root [package.json](https://github.com/primer/octicons/blob/master/package.json#L10) file of this repository.

 Once the build passes on your pull request, you should see statuses with all the alpha versions of the libraries.
 You can then use these to test your changes.